ajazeez/ajazeez/README.md

 🚀 Android Developer | Kotlin Enthusiast | Jetpack Compose Advocate

+🚀 About Me
-Welcome to my GitHub profile!
-With over 8 years of experience in Android development and 2 years specializing in Jetpack Compose, I craft scalable, performant, and user-friendly mobile applications.
+I’m a passionate Android Developer with over 8 years of experience, specializing in creating efficient, scalable, and feature-rich applications.
+With my expertise in Kotlin and Jetpack Compose, I craft scalable, performant, and user-friendly mobile applications.
 I thrive on solving complex challenges and building seamless experiences.

 🔧 Technologies & Tools
 Languages & Frameworks: